lupyuen/zig-lvgl-nuttx/README.md

 [(Source)](https://github.com/lupyuen/zig-lvgl-nuttx/blob/9e0722f8236ac28a5850fa0d407268b3537efdac/lvgltest.zig#L100-L135)

 Yes we can!
-By wrapping the LVGL API in Zig.
+By wrapping the LVGL API in Zig, which we'll do in the next section.

 Note that we now use `try` instead of `.?`.